 The exchange of drafts, modified drafts, re-drafts, corrected drafts, and substitute drafts probably could have continued for months without exhausting the ingenuity of either side.
 As much could not be said for patience.
 The mailing intervals were growing shorter, but there was no evidence that either party was willing to accept the basic viewpoint of the other.
 On the evening of 19 April -- after receiving the most recent CIA revision of the proposed agreement -- Charyk met with Scoville.
 Although they found some common ground, it was clear that they still were in disagreement on principles.
 The proposal to have Scoville become Deputy Director of the NRO, for example, led him to argue for a status as a CIA representative, rather than as a deputy to the director.
 CIA still insisted on having a veto in planning.
 At the time, and in a subsequent note to Scoville, Charyk rejected both of these points.
 There was some additional wrangling over details, but on 2 May 1962, agreement compromising the main points in dispute was signed by Gilpatric for the DOD and McCone for the CIA.

-In essence, the 2 May agreement conceded to the CIA the main points at issue, making that organization the executive agent for programs "already under its management" and for those later assigned by the Secretary of Defense and the Director of Central Intelligence -- to whom the Director of the NRO was made responsible.
-CIA was to fund the programs it then managed and all covert contracts required in support of overt programs.
+24 the programs it then managed and all covert contracts required in support of overt programs.
 CIA also had the security policy assignment.
 In the matter of scheduling, the key phrase was "coordination with" rather than "concurrence," as CIA had earlier urged, but operational control was to be assigned as the Intelligence Director and Defense Secretary decided, on a project-by-project basis.
 The phrase "coordinated with" appeared again in the definition of advanced planning functions.
+25

+In essence, the 2 May agreement conceded to the CIA the main points at issue, making that organization the executive agent for programs "already under its management" and for those later assigned by the Secretary of Defense and the Director of Central Intelligence -- to whom the Director of the NRO was made responsible.
+CIA was to fund

 The product of nine months of wrangling was a document which compromised virtually all of the principles set down in the September 1961 Agreement (an agreement which the 5412 Group had rejected -- chiefly at the urging of General Taylor -- on the grounds of its providing an ineffective executive).
 The original agreement had been built in days when CIA was represented by Richard Bissell, with whom Charyk and his staff got on splendidly.
 Since that time the climate had changed; tempers were set by the January-March 1962 negotiations, and in some cases they were never quieted.
-Charyk secured a relatively strong policy statement on NRO purposes, but in other respects the CIA viewpoint prevailed.
+Charyk secured a relatively strong policy statement on NRO purposes, but in other respects the CIA view-point prevailed.
 The principle of unified reconnaissance program management that Charyk had set out to establish was but vaguely acknowledged in the May 1962 document, although on some points there remained enough of a foundation to support hope for successful program management.
 The agreement provided for CIA coordination rather than concurrence, and for guidance from the two agency heads rather than direction from them, as CIA had wanted, but it remained to be seen whether a virile National Reconnaissance Program could survive the accommodation.